 I know I wrote recently about the processes that don’t work, but we need the good processes that help us deal with daily work in an efficient way.
-And to please our costomers (it’s what powers the industre in the end).
+And to please our customers (it’s what powers the industry in the end).

-In the begginings of software development there was no real management methodology.
-Developers just did what they could as best as they could (or thay tried to).
+At the beginning of software development, there was no real management methodology.
+Developers just did what they could as best as they could (or they tried to).

-Than we got Waterfall.
-Waterfall was better than than nothing.
-Scrum was better then waterfall.
+Then we got Waterfall.
+The waterfall was better than nothing.
+Scrum was better than waterfall.
 At least for implementation and deployment of the new system.
-There’s however lot’s of maintenace projects where Scrum isn’t working.
+There’s however lot’s of maintenance projects where Scrum isn’t working.
 So we can apply lean or kanban.
 It really depends.

-The trick here is to chose the methodology matching the project and customer needs.
-And to introduce, assimilate and change the way of thinking about doing software before applying the framweork.
-For example we should be agile and not do agile (and what it actually means to “do agile” anyway?).
+The trick here is to choose the methodology matching the project and customer needs.
+And to introduce, assimilate and change the way of thinking about doing software before applying the framework.
+For example, we should be agile and not do agile (and what it actually means to “do agile” anyway?).

 This is common sense for me, but as I said: Common sense is not so common.
 It varies from person to person because our knowledge and experiences are different.
 A team must apply a lot of intentional effort to develop a shared judgment. when choosing a new approach, methodology, technology, tool etc… Understand each other’s point of view.
 And find common ground around what makes sense for all of the team.